racket/racket/collects/tests/mzscheme/benchmarks/common/README.txt

 Files that end in ".sch" are supposed to be standard Scheme plus `time'.
 Files that end in ".ss" are MzScheme wrapper modules.

-To build <benchmark>.sch with Gambit or Bigloo: mzscheme -qr mk-gambit.ss <banchmark>
+To build <benchmark>.sch with Gambit, Bigloo, or Chicken: mzscheme -qr mk-gambit.ss <banchmark>
   mzscheme -qr mk-bigloo.ss <banchmark>
+  mzscheme -qr mk-chicken.ss <banchmark>

 Unpack "dynamic-input.txt.gz" if you want to run the "dynamic" benchmark.